polterguy/lizzie/docs/introduction.md

 into functions later down in this chapter, so just relax if it doesn't make sense to you yet ...

+**FYI** - The `{...}` parts above simply creates a _"lambda object"_, that is
+basically a delegate, that internally contains a list of other delegates, that it sequentially evaluates once the _"lambda"_ is evaluated. `{}` simply creates an object, that happens to be a function, which you can execute when needed.

 ### Changing a variable's value

 To declare a value, you always use the `var` function.
 This allocates space for